geniusaman/Video-ChatGPT/README.md

 # **VideoChatGPT- Elevating Communication through Interactive Video**

+For more Details You can refer the paper,

 ```
 Run with Colab,
 > Simply run the Video_chat.ipynb File in your colab.